 Ferns can be grown both outdoors and as houseplants.
-There are many species of ferns, including cinnamon fern, New York fern, hay scented fern and lady fern.
+There are many ferns, including cinnamon fern, New York fern, hay-scented fern, and lady fern.
 Most of them seem to prefer shady to semi-shady locations.
 They’re generally easy to care for and prefer slightly acid soil and regular watering.
 Mulch will help the plant to retain moisture.
 Fern plants are also deer resistant.
-They are interesting plants because they’re non-flowering, and reproduce by means of spores that are usually found on the underside of the leaves.
+They are exciting plants because they’re non-flowering and reproduce using spores usually found on the underside of the leaves.

 Ferns need good potting soil, average room temperatures and need to be put in a place that doesn’t get direct sunlight and is somewhat shady.
 As in the garden, they’ll need to be kept moist as a houseplant.
 Misting the plants keeps the humidity level high and also helps keep the fronds clean.
 The plants are also light feeders and only need fertilizing once a month or so.

 The lady fern is one fern that can grow in full sunlight.
 Lady fern has lacy, 30 to 36-inch fronds that begin as pale green and grown darker over time.